PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Alternative text: Frontier AI models may be under-elicited in their offensive cyber capabilities.
 // Previous research, including our own, has shown that LLMs are better at cybersecurity problems than previously thought.
 In our recent study #cite(<turtayev2024hackingctfsplainagents>), using some straightforward prompting and agent design strategies, we were able to achieve state-of-the-art performance on a popular offensive security benchmark, InterCode-CTF, with a 95% success rate — surpassing previously reported results#todomt[citation missing? is it (Abramovich et al. 2024)?].
 //This finding builds on a broader pattern of evidence suggesting that cyber evaluations often fail to fully activate the capabilities of advanced models.
 For instance, DeepMind’s report on the model’s hacking capabilities #cite(<phuongEvaluatingFrontierModels2024>) showed Gemini-1.0 solved 24 out of 81 InterCode-CTF tasks, which is lower than the benchmark's baseline of 40% (40/100)#cite(<yang2023language>).
 This may have happened because their models were weaker, or because of insufficient elicitation.
-//Earlier, Project Naptime#cite(<projectzeroProjectNaptimeEvaluating2024>) pointed out the elicitation deficiencies in Meta's CyberSecEval 2 #cite(<bhatt2024cyberseceval2widerangingcybersecurity>).
+//Project Naptime#cite(<projectzeroProjectNaptimeEvaluating2024>) pointed out the elicitation deficiencies in Meta's CyberSecEval 2 #cite(<bhatt2024cyberseceval2widerangingcybersecurity>).
 By modifying the agent harness in relatively simple ways, the Project Naptime's team was able to boost the CyberSecEval 2 benchmark performance by up to 20x from Meta’s reported results - from 0.05 to 1.0 on the "Buffer Overflow" tests and from 0.24 to 0.76 on the "Advanced Memory Corruption" tests.
 //These examples, including our own research, point to a consistent theme: minor changes in harness design can unlock significantly better performance than reported by frontier AI models' internal evaluation teams.
 To improve robustness and realism in AI cybersecurity evaluations, the field may benefit from crowdsourcing elicitation strategies, reducing reliance on any single team’s assumptions.